wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 - Check out the GitHub issues with the tags `good first issue`, `pull request welcome`, or `help wanted`
 - Write code examples for documentation
-- Report a bug and work on resolving it
+- Report bugs and work on resolving it
 - Collaborate with others on building new features
+- Suggest enhancements and request features as GitHub issues

 Start from the [writing code docs](coding.md).

 ### Writing documentation ✍️

-Wechaty's documentation is one of its key strengths because it is informative and thorough.
-As the framework evolves, you can help to improve the documentation and keep it relevant from time to time.
+Documentation is one of the most important things that introduce Wechaty to general users.
+If you like teaching and sharing knowledge with other people, you are more than welcome to join our documentation project.
+Below are some ways you could contribute:

 - Fix typos in the documentation
 - Translate documentation to your local language